emeueme/emeueme/README.md

 ## ABOUT ME:

-  I have always been passionate about technology and how it makes our lives easier, from everyday life to entertainment.
-This sparked a huge interest in me to learn how to contribute to this.
-I am an avid learner and always willing to try new things.
+  I've always been passionate and dedicated in learning new things, especially about technology.
+I'm a quicky learner and always willing to see from different perspectives.

 ## CONTACT ME:
 ![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)